fyrox-book/fyrox-book.github.io/src/tutorials/fps/tutorial-1/fps-tutorial.md

 # First-Person Shooter Tutorial

-In this tutorial we'll create a first-person shooter game.
+In this tutorial, we'll create a first-person shooter game.

 Before we begin, make sure you know how to create projects and run the game and the editor.
 Read [this chapter](../../../beginning/scripting.md) first and let's start by creating a new project by executing the following